mattermost/mattermost-load-test-ng/docs/config/deployer.md

 Id for the VPC that is going to be associated with the Elasticsearch created instance.
 You can get the VPC Id [here](https://console.aws.amazon.com/vpc/).

-This ID is mandatory is you're going to instanciate an ES service in your cluster.
+This ID is mandatory is you're going to instantiate an ES service in your cluster.

 ### CreateRole